Skip to content

 Mathematics - AS

-An Associate’s in Mathematics prepares students for bachelor programs in mathematics or a related field.
-The Mathematics programs does more than provide services for the College’s other programs through the rigorous math curriculum.
-The program can be applied to almost every career such as statistical analysis, computer science, engineering, economics, education, or research related fields.
-Credits earned to complete the requirements of the General Education Core cannot be used to fulfill the required credits of the program.
+An associate degree in mathematics prepares students for bachelor programs in mathematics or a related field.
+The Mathematics program does more than provide services for the College’s other programs through the rigorous math curriculum.
+The program can be applied to almost every career, including but not limited to statistical analysis, computer science, engineering, economics, education, or research in related fields.
+Credits earned to complete the requirements of the General Education Core cannot be used to fulfill the concentration requirements of the program.

 Degree Requirements